MWatkins87/House_of_Hope/README.md

 Filters were created for each of the variables in the dataset: MARSTAT", "EMPLOY", "LIVARAG", "DAYWAIT", "SERVICES", "FRSTUSE1", "FREQ_ATND_SELF_HELP_D", "PRIMPAY", "DIVISION", "PREG", "METHUSE".
 A filtered data set was created with selection of values from each variable to investigate whether there was a significant change in the correlation coeffients in the new data set to justify the use of filters.

+Gradient Boosting Classifier
+Gradient Boosting Classifier (GBC) is a powerful machine learning algorithm that combines the predictions of several base estimators to improve robustness over a single estimator.
+This technique is part of ensemble learning, where multiple models are trained and combined to solve complex problems and improve the accuracy and performance of the model.
+Here's a detailed overview to help you grasp the concept better.

+## Key Concepts of Gradient Boosting Classifier

+**Ensemble Learning:**

+**Boosting:** A sequential process where each new model attempts to correct the errors made by the previous models.

+**Base Estimators:** Weak learners, often decision trees, that are combined to form a strong predictor.

+**Gradient Descent:**

+**Loss Function:** Measures the difference between the predicted and actual values.
+Common loss functions include Mean Squared Error for regression and Logarithmic Loss for classification.

+**Gradient Descent Optimization:** Minimizes the loss function by iteratively updating the model parameters in the direction that reduces the error.

+**Boosting Steps:**

+**Initialization:** Start with an initial model, often a simple one like the mean of the target values.

+**Iteration:** At each step, fit a new model to the residuals (errors) of the current model and update the model by adding this new model.

+**Combination:** Combine the models to make the final prediction.
+Each model’s contribution is weighted by its performance.

+**Building and Training a Gradient Boosting Classifier**

+Import Libraries

+python

+import numpy as np
+import pandas as pd
+from sklearn.model_selection import train_test_split
+from sklearn.preprocessing import StandardScaler from sklearn.ensemble import GradientBoostingClassifier from sklearn.metrics import classification_report, confusion_matrix
+Step 2: Load and Preprocess the Data

+python

+**Load the dataset**
+data = pd.read_csv('data.csv')

+**Separate features and target**
+X = data.drop('target', axis=1)
+y = data['target']

+**Train-test split**
+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

+**Standardize the features**
+scaler = StandardScaler()
+X_train = scaler.fit_transform(X_train)
+X_test = scaler.transform(X_test)
+Step 3: Initialize and Train the Gradient Boosting Classifier

+python

+**Initialize the Gradient Boosting Classifier**

+gbc = GradientBoostingClassifier(n_estimators=100, learning_rate=0.1, max_depth=3, random_state=42)

+**Train the model**
+gbc.fit(X_train, y_train)
+Step 4: Evaluate the Model

+python

+**Make predictions**

+y_pred = gbc.predict(X_test)

+**Evaluate the model**
+print(confusion_matrix(y_test, y_pred))
+print(classification_report(y_test, y_pred))

+**Explanation of the Code**

+**Data Preprocessing:** The dataset is loaded and split into training and testing sets.
+Features are standardized using StandardScaler.

+**GBC Initialization:** A GradientBoostingClassifier is initialized with 100 estimators, a learning rate of 0.1, and a maximum depth of 3.

+**Training:** The model is trained on the training data using the fit method.

+**Evaluation:** The model's performance is evaluated on the test data using a confusion matrix and classification report.

+**Key Points to Remember**

+**Hyperparameters:** Gradient Boosting has several hyperparameters (e.g., number of estimators, learning rate, max depth) that significantly affect its performance.
+Tuning these hyperparameters is crucial.

+**Overfitting:** Gradient Boosting can overfit if the number of estimators is too high or if the trees are too deep.
+Techniques like cross-validation and early stopping can help prevent overfitting.

+**Computational Cost:** Training Gradient Boosting models can be computationally expensive.
+Efficient use of resources and optimization techniques is essential.
+Gradient Boosting Classifiers are powerful models for various tasks, from binary classification to multi-class classification problems.
+Understanding the structure and training process is crucial for effectively applying and tuning these models.

 ## MULTI-LEVEL PERCEPTRON (MLP) MODEL

 Understanding the Multilayer Perceptron (MLP) model is fundamental in neural networks and deep learning.
 MLP is a type of artificial neural network (ANN) that consists of multiple layers of nodes (neurons) with each layer fully connected to the next one.
 Here's a detailed overview to help you grasp the concept better.